apache/hbase-filesystem/hbase-oss/README.md

 ### Hadoop Versions

-HBoss mainly depends on *org.apache.hadoop.fs.FileSystem* contract, and current HBoss version is compatible with Hadoop releases *2.9.2* and *3.2.0*.
+HBoss mainly depends on *org.apache.hadoop.fs.FileSystem* contract, and current HBoss version is compatible with Hadoop releases *3.2.2* and *3.3.1*.

-There are Maven profiles defined for Hadoop 2 and Hadoop 3 major versions.
+There are Maven profiles defined for the above mentioned Hadoop 3 versions.
+Support for Hadoop 2 has been dropped as off Oct 2021.
 These are activated via the property `hadoop.profile`.
-These profiles choose a specific Hadoop release in that major line, defaulting to versions as defined in `hadoop2.version` and `hadoop3.version`.
-By default, Hadoop 3 is used by the build.
+These profiles choose a specific Hadoop release in that major line, defaulting to versions as defined in `hadoop32.version` and `hadoop33.version`.
+By default, Hadoop 3.3 is used by the build.

 ### HBase Versions
 HBoss testing suite relies on HBase Zookeeper testing utility class, which has been changing over different HBase releases.
-Current HBoss version is guaranteed to compile with HBase *1.4.10* and *2.1.4*.
-Default build HBase version chosen is *2.1.4*.
-To compile with HBase *1.4.10*, `hbase.profile` needs to be set to `1`.
+Current HBoss version is guaranteed to compile with HBase *2.3.6*.
+Support for different HBase versions, including HBase 1 through profiles has been dropped as off Oct 2021.

 ### Examples of different build profile usage/combinations, and related dependency versions picked:

-    mvn verify                                      # Defaults to Hadoop 3, HBase 2
+    mvn verify                                      # Defaults to Hadoop 3.3.1, HBase 2.3.6
-    mvn verify -Dhadoop.profile=3                   # Activate Hadoop 3, HBase 2 used as default
-    mvn verify -Dhadoop.profile=2                   # Activate Hadoop 2, HBase 2 used as default
-    mvn verify -Dhbase.profile=1                    # Activate HBase 1, Hadoop 3 used as default
-    mvn verify -Dhadoop.profile=2 -Dhbase.profile=1 # Activate Hadoop 2 and HBase 1
+    mvn verify -Dhadoop.profile=3.2                 # Activates Hadoop 3.2.2, HBase 2.3.6
-    mvn verify -Dhadoop.profile=3 -Dhbase.profile=1 # Activate Hadoop 3 and HBase 1
+    mvn verify -Dhadoop.profile=3.3                 # Activates Hadoop 3.3.1, HBase 2.3.6